nmdias/FeedKit/README.md

 ### Initializers

 All feed types have multiple initializers.
-They provide a flexible way to fetch and parse feeds from the most common sources.
+They provide a flexible way to read feeds from the most common sources.

 <details>
   <summary>Show</summary>